CDCR firefighters joined other agencies to battle wildfires raging across California.

 Collectively known as the North Complex, lightning-sparked fires in and near the Plumas National Forest have burned over 62,000 acres.
 As of Sept.
 1, there are more than 1,500 personnel devoted to the response.
-Some of those crew members are incarcerated firefighters overseen by CDCR staff.
+Some of those crew members battling wildfires are incarcerated firefighters overseen by CDCR staff.

 Ventura Training Center

-VTC is an 18-month program that provides advanced firefighter training to eligible former offenders on parole who have recently been part of a trained firefighting workforce housed in fire camps or institutional firehouses operated by CAL FIRE and CDCR.
+VTC is an 18-month program that provides advanced firefighter training to eligible former offenders on parole who have recently been part of a trained firefighting workforce housed in conservation camps or institutional firehouses operated by CAL FIRE and CDCR.
 Members of the California Conservation Corps are also eligible to participate.